vex-labs/vex-contract/README.md

-# betting-system
+# vex-contract

-This repo holds the VEX betting smart contract.
+This repo holds the main VEX contract that includes a betting and staking system.
+Please note that these docs are currently out of date since the staking system was added

 # Contributing